What is Chapter 13 Bankruptcy?

 - Simply wants to repay their creditors a fair amount, but simply needs court supervised assistance so that during the repayment period, creditors do not harass, file lawsuits or attempt to garnish wages or seize bank accounts or other assets.

-- has significant assets that may be exposed (not protected with the bankruptcy exemptions) in a Chapter 7 and thus may be sold by the bankruptcy trustee to generate cash to pay unsecured debt.
+- has significant assets such as equity in a home that may be exposed (not protected with the bankruptcy exemptions) in a Chapter 7 and thus may be sold by the bankruptcy trustee to generate cash to pay unsecured debt.
 In a Chapter 13, no assets are sold to pay creditors.

 - is not eligible to file a Chapter 7 due to having filed an received a discharge in a prior Chapter 7 bankruptcy case within the past 8 years.